Table of Contents

-A root canal treated teeth discolors fast.
+A root canal treated teeth discolor fast.
 The color of the tooth may change from white to dark brown or grey after a root canal.
-Hence crowns also aid in providing aesthetics to the root canal-treated teeth.
+Hence crowns also aid in providing aesthetics to root canal-treated teeth.

 Such teeth when capped with a crown would appear lively with more aesthetics.

 ROOT CANAL CROWN COSTS

 As mentioned previously, insurance coverage helps in minimizing your send on the entire treatment procedure.

 The cost of a root canal crown also varies from area to area and from one dental office to the other.
 Moreover, the price also changes on the type of crown you choose.

 The crowns are made of various materials.
 As a result, their cost also ranges wider.